jgilfn/Masterdinger/README.md

 ######DB Configuration - PHPMyAdmin
 12. Create a new DB
-13. Import the LoL.sql file in this repository
+13. Import the /db/db-structure.sql file in this repository
-12. Edit the "vars.php" file and add your API key and your DB User/Password
+12. Edit the "vars.php" file and add your API key and your DB User/Password/Name

 ######Notes
 The Leaderboard will be automatically generated.
 It will add and update rows each time a Summoner is searched.